< Thoracic wall >

 Fig. 5-20.
 Walls of four heart chambers.

-Regardless of the wall thicknesses of four chambers, they must pump the same amounts per unit time.
+Regardless of the wall thicknesses of four chambers, they must pump the same amounts of blood per unit time.

 The atria, which serve as reservoirs, do not require major valves.
 On the other hand, the valves of ventricles are crucial at both the entrances and exits.